-So what is the point?
 Well by creating a specific topic, it means that anyone searching for that specific topic can see all the people that have typed the specific hashtag topic.
 That means you are in a perfect environment to start discussing that topic live as Social Media is real time and engage in conversation there and then.

 How to make a Hashtag